particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 <sup>2</sup>CAN Bus specifications can be found in the [Tracker SoM datasheet](/datasheets/asset-tracking/tracker-som-datasheet/#can-specifications).
 CAN Bus termination is provided on the carrier board.

-<sup>3</sup>4.5 to 30 VDC when using the M8 connector.
-4.5 - 105 VDC when connecting directly to the board.
+<sup>3</sup>6.0 to 30 VDC at 2A when using the M8 connector.
+6.0 - 90 VDC at 2A when connecting directly to the board.

 <sup>4</sup>5V, 400 mA maximum.
 Controlled by the CAN_PWR GPIO.